anitalu724/MutScape/README.md

 ### Data Preprocessing
 MutScape accepts both VCF and MAF files as input data.
 For multiple VCF/MAF files will be implemented simultaneously, MutScape requires a limited-format TSV file as input.
-In the detailed format please refer to `examples/tsv/testData_vcf.tsv` and `examples/tsv/testData_maf.tsv`
+For the detailed format please refer to example files such as `examples/tsv/testData_vcf.tsv` and `examples/tsv/testData_maf.tsv` or just see [Wiki](https://github.com/anitalu724/MutScape/wiki/Column-information-of-input-TSV-file).

 #### Quick start from VCFs
 For VCFs as input data, `-f`, `-o` and `-m` are required while `-vf`, `-v2m` and `-mf` are optional.
 Some simple test commands are displayed below.
+See [Wiki](https://github.com/anitalu724/MutScape/wiki/Specific-arguments-in-data-preprocessing) for detailed information.

 ![S1](https://github.com/anitalu724/MutScape/blob/main/mutscape/data/S1.gif?raw=true)